-Each state receives a federal allocation for 'new constructions tax credits,' referred to as 9 percent tax credits, on an annual basis, and SC Housing has allocated the federal maximum of these tax credits annually.
-The federal allocation limits do not apply to the 'rehabilitation tax credit,' referred to as 4 percent credits, but these credits must include tax-exempt financing, approved either through SFAA or through carryforward allocation from the SC Housing Authority.
+Each state receives a federal allocation for 9 percent tax credits on an annual basis, and SC Housing has allocated the federal maximum of these tax credits annually in recent years.
+The federal allocation limits do not apply to the 4 percent credits, but these credits must include taxexempt financing, approved either through SFAA or through carryforward allocation from the SC Housing Authority.